Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 |Safari Zone|![Safari Zone](https://archives.bulbagarden.net/media/upload/7/74/Pinball_Ruby_Safari_Zone.png)||Ocean|![Sapphire Ocean](https://archives.bulbagarden.net/media/upload/f/f4/Pinball_Sapphire_Ocean.png)|
 |Cave|![Ruby Cave](https://archives.bulbagarden.net/media/upload/b/b8/Pinball_Ruby_Cave.png)||Cave|![Sapphire Cave](https://archives.bulbagarden.net/media/upload/a/a0/Pinball_Sapphire_Cave.png)|

-## Poké MART, Upgrades and HOLE slots - 11 achievements, 40 points
+## Pokémon Mart, Upgrades and Start slots - 11 achievements, 40 points

-Before you can get any benefits from the MART, you'll need coins to spend.
-Remember the MART is unavailable when EVO is fully charged.
+Before you can get any benefits from the Mart, you'll need coins to spend.
+Remember the Mart is unavailable when EVO is fully charged.

 ### ![Coin Collector icon](https://media.retroachievements.org/Badge/21328.png) [Coin Collector](https://retroachievements.org/achievement/4305)

 **5 points** | _Accumulate 99 coins_

-Send the ball up the coin lane to earn 1, 5 or 10 coins.
+Send the ball up the Coin Lane to earn 1, 5 or 10 coins.
 Consecutive trips light up arrows allowing you to earn more at once.
-You can also earn coins from the HOLE slots.
+You can also earn coins from the Start Slots.
 You may want to avoid visiting the Poké Mart to save up enough coins for this achievement and the next.
+This is significantly easier on RUBY as you can use Makuhita to quickly send the ball up the Coin Lane repeatedly.

 ### ![Big Spender icon](https://media.retroachievements.org/Badge/21263.png) [Big Spender](https://retroachievements.org/achievement/21362)

 **5 points** | _Buy an extra ball from the MART_

-You need 99 coins to purchase this, so save up before opening the MART.
-The MART is opened differently on each board:
+You need 99 coins to purchase this, so save up before opening the Mart.
+The Mart is opened differently on each board:
-* **Ruby**: Hit the Mart door to open it.
+* **RUBY**: Hit the Mart door to open it.
 You need enough force to make it all the way up that long, straight path, so it may take a few tries before you get the hang of the needed shot.
-* **Sapphire**: Hit the switches beneath Plusle and Minun to deactivate the electrical barriers.
+* **SAPPHIRE**: Hit the switches beneath Plusle and Minun to deactivate the electrical barriers.
 The top (blue) barrier is controlled by Minun and the bottom (red) one by Plusle.

-Once open simply enter the MART and scroll right through the options.
+Once open, simply enter the MART and scroll right through the options.
 They are ordered by price so the one for this achievement is right at the end.
 The full shop stock is listed below for convenience:
 |**Item**|**Icon**|**Price**|**Details**|
 |:--|:--|:--|:--|
 |30 second Ball Saver|![30s Ball Saver](https://archives.bulbagarden.net/media/upload/0/0a/Pinball_RS_30_Sec_Ball_Saver.png)|10||